How to Repair a Metal Roof

 To address smaller leaks and rust spots on metal roofs, apply a metal roof repair patch or sealant.
 Cut it to size so it extends a few inches beyond damaged areas before applying a layer of metal primer over its patch area before placing and fastening with roofing screws, before finally painting over with metal paint for extra security if required.

-Apply rust inhibitive primer followed by metal roof paint to the affected spots to stop further corrosion and extend roof’s lifespan.
+Apply rust inhibitive primer followed by metal roofing paint to the affected spots to stop further corrosion and extend roof’s lifespan.
 This will also protect it from further deterioration.

 1. Secure Loose Panels